stephzeid/Casey-Li-Tutorial/README.md

 Any help and suggestions would be great!

-I am taking a Ruby on Rails course with Casey Li ( http://www.caseyli.com/tutorails ), I will also be completing all my assignments through github!
-XD
+I am currently taking a Ruby on Rails course with Casey Li ( http://www.caseyli.com/tutorails ) and I took an intro to creating my first website with Janac Meena.